Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 (3) Objects Mutate into Portable Forms

 Capitalism doesn’t fight craftsmen.
 It speaks only one language: “Portability.”
 Capital aims to make marginal production and distribution costs zero, expanding the market infinitely.
 To do this, it removes all “probabilistic processes” from objects.
+(If you are curious how bread, music, and water became portable and entered a cost-performance war, read the articles below. )

 Here are the strategies:

--1> Simplification of Matter:
+-1> Modularization of Matter:

 Independent architecture allows simple assembly and part swapping to achieve function.

-A chef boiling pork bones for hours, pulling handmade noodles, emulsifying sauce
+• Example: Japanese Ramen.
+A chef boiling pork bones for hours, pulling handmade noodles, emulsifying sauce 👉 Replaced by Packaged Powder + Hot Water + Dried Noodles.

+• Example: Smoked Flavor.
 High-skill work involving wood chips and steam 👉 Replaced by Liquid Smoke.

 -2> Standardization of Experience

-👉 People gather there, satisfied by the standardized quality of food and goods.
+• Example: Coffee, Chicken, Burgers.
+Build massive commercial spaces to dominate the environment 👉 People gather there, satisfied by the standardized quality of food and goods.
 By diversifying products and accelerating release cycles, they create the illusion of novelty and detail.

+• Example: Drive-Thru.
 Starbucks coffee and bread eaten in a car or at home destroy the reason for it to be “Starbucks.”
 The barista’s intention and the store’s vibe vanish.
 Convenience increases; sales explode.

 -3> De-skilling of the Object

-👉 Now, you press a button (Black Box), and the result pops out.
+• Example: Developing photos used to require a craftsman. 👉 Now, you press a button (Black Box), and the result pops out.
 This is the “Portability where anyone becomes a producer (but without depth)” that capital desires.
 As objects shift to portable forms through these strategies, the craftsman who handles complexity loses ground.

 (4) The Modern Craftsman Must Build Object Structures Impenetrable to Industrial Capital: Adding “Presence”

-Go to a Japanese supermarket.
-Tuna sashimi is in a pack.
-It is portable; capital loves it.
-Nobody asks if a machine or a human cut it.
-Cheap and fresh wins.
 Now, go to a Japanese artisan’s sushi bar.
 The craftsman dismantles the tuna right there.
 He makes sushi.
 He risks failure; his survival is on the line.
 He explains the fish’s characteristics, size, and cut.
 He explains why the knife moves that way to improve taste.
 Because it is Context-Specific, the movement sublimates into a sacred gesture.
 The knife might cut his hand.
 Blood might flow.
 Customers feel that authenticity and weight.
 The craftsman jokes.
 He adjusts the slice thickness and rice grains to fit the dining situation.
 This is a Relational Gesture saying, “You are special.”
 Relational presence comes alive.
 People pay a premium for this.

 (5) The Modern Craftsman Must Build Object Structures Impenetrable to Industrial Capital: Adding “Traces of Life”